 - Observe a guillotine-shaped motif; its stark silhouette frames every sense, a visceral reminder of a violent history that refuses to be forgotten.

-- Booking tips: use the official site; download a map prior to entry; arrive with a plan, then wander between zones, guided by light, color, sound cues.
+- Booking tips: use the official site; download a map prior to entry; arrive with a plan, then wander between zones, guided by light, colour, sound cues.

 - Practical notes for visitors: lockers hold belongings in cloakroom; a bottle of water helps maintain focus during long displays; drink near refreshment corners; avoid carrying bulky items through narrow corridors.

-- Johnson’s notes hint at design choices shaping feeling during the renovation; the pace favors reflection over speed since the transition stretches across multiple rooms.
+- Johnson's notes hint at design choices shaping feeling during the renovation; the pace favours reflection over speed since the transition stretches across multiple rooms.

-- Music plays in select alcoves, punctuating quiet moments; weekends late hours extend access to more intimate corners, where mood shifts restore sense of place.
+- Music plays in select alcoves, punctuating quiet moments; weekend late hours extend access to more intimate corners, where mood shifts restore sense of place.

 - The approach, rooted in culture, keeps memory markers alive anywhere within the space, offering a sense of belonging to visitors exploring the revived spaces.